DataDog/datadog-agent/docs/components/defining-components.md

 ## Optional components

-Some components are enabled based on an Agent config flag.
-Using fxoptional.Component is the recommended solution as it makes it explicit that the component may not be present.
-See fxoptional.Component for an example how to use it.
+Some components are enabled with an Agent configuration flag.
+To explicitly indicate that a component is optional and may not be available, use `fxoptional.Component`.
+See `fxoptional.Component` for an example of how to use it.